ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create/prepare_for_discovery.md

 To use the `amp-base-carousel` component, we must import its script tag.
 Copy the tag below and place it into the head of the document.

 [tip type="note"]
-You can find the import script for each component at the top of it's reference documentation.
+You can find the import script for each component at the top of its reference documentation.
 [/tip]

 ```html